 This might lead to unexpected query results when testing.
 Set

 CD-bit is honored correctly for process and validate.
 For

 /etc/hostsfile in name resolution.
 VyOS DHCP server will use this file to add resolvers to assigned addresses.

-Router with two interfaces eth0 (WAN link) and eth1 (LAN) does want to make use of DNS split-horizon for example.com.
+A VyOS router with two interfaces - eth0 (WAN) and eth1 (LAN) - is required to implement a split-horizon DNS configuration for example.com.

 set service dns forwarding domain example.com server 192.0.2.254 set service dns forwarding domain example.com server 2001:db8:cafe::1 set service dns forwarding name-server 192.0.2.1 set service dns forwarding name-server 192.0.2.2 set service dns forwarding name-server 2001:db8::1:ffff set service dns forwarding name-server 2001:db8::2:ffff set service dns forwarding listen-address 192.168.1.254 set service dns forwarding listen-address 2001:db8::ffff set service dns forwarding allow-from 192.168.1.0/24 set service dns forwarding allow-from 2001:db8::/64